 While each of these methods can be an effective means of planning an individual’s estate, it is apparent that both have drawbacks.

 Perhaps the best solution for complete estate planning and financial security, especially in the case of larger estates with multiple beneficiaries, is to utilize a last will, a living trust, and a durable power of attorney to ensure all areas are covered.
 An individual or a couple can place all of their property and assets into a living trust and still maintain control over them while their beneficiaries enjoy the benefits of the trust immediately or are assured of their inheritance after the death of grantors.

-A last will can be used to name guardians of minor children or dictate one-time allocation of property or assets to individuals not specifically named as beneficiaries of the trust, such as other family members or specific charities. durable power of attorney can designate a trusted individual to ensure all plans are enacted.
-The use of a last will and a living trust during estate planning can effectively ensure an individual’s wishes are carried out in the manner they desire.
+A last will can be used to name guardians of minor children or dictate one-time allocation of property or assets to individuals not specifically named as beneficiaries of the trust, such as other family members or specific charities.
+A durable power of attorney can designate a trusted individual to ensure all plans are carried out.
 By combining these legal documents, it assures the highest level of legal and financial protection for an individual’s estate.

-LegalNature can help you with all of your personal legal form needs.
-Let us help you get started today.
-Click here to create your estate planning forms now.
+We can help you with all of your estate planning document needs.
+Create your estate planning forms now.